Latest update: results to end of December 2017

 - Polystyrene takeaway containers: we advise a ban on these with a shift to cardboard which are already becoming more common place.

 Wet wipes, which contain plastic, are among the most common items found by Thames21 volunteers on the Thames foreshore and Government has pledged a ban on them.
-They also occur over large areas and in very high densities (on average 45 per square meter in the concentrated zones where they are found).
+They also occur over large areas and in very high densities (on average 45 per square metre in the concentrated zones where they are found).

 NB: This result does not mean necessarily that wet wipes are the most common item on the Thames foreshore.
 Wet wipes collect in different locations to the other items on this list (sinking rather than floating litter hotspots), and in order to have a better sense of which items are the most common, we would have to take into account the overall area over which the litter occurs.
 As there are very large areas of floating litter in the saltmarshes of the wider estuary, which haven’t yet been surveyed in detail, the abundance of wet wipes relative to the floating items might change once the area over which the items occur is considered.